juntotechnologies/bioeq/docs/requirements/functional_requirements.md

 FR-3.2.1: The system shall perform t-tests comparing test and reference groups.
 FR-3.2.2: The system shall perform ANOVA with treatment as the only factor.

+### 3.3 Replicate Design Analysis

+FR-3.3.1: The system shall support partial replicate (3-way) crossover designs.
+FR-3.3.2: The system shall support full replicate (4-way) crossover designs.
+FR-3.3.3: The system shall calculate within-subject variability for the reference product.
+FR-3.3.4: The system shall implement reference-scaled average bioequivalence (RSABE) methods for highly variable drugs.
+FR-3.3.5: The system shall calculate expanded bioequivalence limits based on reference variability.
+FR-3.3.6: The system shall use mixed-effects models appropriate for replicate designs.

-### 3.3 Bioequivalence Assessment
+### 3.4 Bioequivalence Assessment

-FR-3.3.1: The system shall calculate point estimates for the Test/Reference ratio.
+FR-3.4.1: The system shall calculate point estimates for the Test/Reference ratio.
-FR-3.3.2: The system shall calculate 90% confidence intervals for bioequivalence assessment.
+FR-3.4.2: The system shall calculate 90% confidence intervals for bioequivalence assessment.
-FR-3.3.3: The system shall assess whether the calculated intervals fall within the 80-125% bioequivalence limits.
+FR-3.4.3: The system shall assess whether the calculated intervals fall within the 80-125% bioequivalence limits.
-FR-3.3.4: The system shall perform analyses on log-transformed PK parameters.
+FR-3.4.4: The system shall perform analyses on log-transformed PK parameters.

 ## 4. Data Management Requirements